openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 #### Heroic Test of Fortitude (CR 20)

 While traversing the deep reaches of space, Spaz was unfortunately infected with the Chronos Plague - a debilitating disease that distorts the infected's perception of space-time.
-He lies in the Rebel HQ sick bay, struggling to fight off the illness.
+He lies in the Rebel HQ sick bay, struggling to fight off the illness, and makes a Fortitude roll to determine how well he recovers.

 **Success with a twist:** Spaz's immune system is too compromised, and the disease persists.
 However, while Spaz was confined to the sick bay, his ally Dr. Vreck was hard at work researching a potential cure.
 Vreck has learned of a rare subthermal lichen that grows only on the asteroids of the Alpha System.
 This lichen may hold the secret to reversing the disease.

 **Failure, but the story progresses:** Spaz cannot shake the Chronos Plague, and like all victims who fail to fight it off in the first week, the symptoms become permanent.
 Barring some miraculous cure, Spaz will forever suffer from periodic bouts of space-time distortion.
-He gains a new custom flaw: Chronos Plague.
+He gains a new custom flaw: *Chronos Plague*.

 #### Epic Test of Fortitude (CR 25)